YEOWEIHNGWHYELAB/GovTech-Gift-Redemption/README.md

 2) There will only be a gift throughout the entirety usage of the app for each team.

 3) The staff_pass_id is the same as the login username for each employee.

+## What to Improve

+1) Add more unit tests for the backend.

+2) Start doing unit test for frontend since currently there is no unit test for frontend.

+3) Write automation script for full end to end testing for the app.

+4) Add features to the app to allow adding more gifts for each teams such that a team is not limited to only 1 gift.

+5) Add one time password (OTP) for authentication.